XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: Introduction

-To address the limitations of manual construction, several algorithms have been developed to automate the building of SMMs.
-Departing from the knowledge-driven paradigm, we proposed a top-down, \textbf{data-driven} algorithm grounded in graph theory~\cite{liu2025top}.
-This method begins by constructing a fully connected graph, where edge weights are derived from the co-occurrence frequencies of functions across languages.
-It then extracts a spanning tree that satisfies a reformulated ``maximum connectivity hypothesis'' along with metric-based constraints.
-This approach relies solely on multilingual data, without requiring linguistic analysis or iterative, form-by-form construction.
-As a result, it scales efficiently to larger datasets.
-However, the absence of linguistic input limits its interpretability and may overlook typologically relevant insights.
+To overcome the limitations of manual construction, several algorithms have been developed to automate the building of SMMs.
+Moving beyond the traditional knowledge-driven paradigm, researchers have proposed top-down, \textbf{data-driven} methods grounded in graph theory~\cite{liu2025top, chenchen}.
+This approach begins by constructing a fully connected graph whose edge weights are determined by the cross-linguistic co-occurrence frequencies of functions.
+A spanning tree is then extracted under a reformulated ``maximum connectivity hypothesis'' together with metric-based constraints.
+Unlike manual approaches, this method relies exclusively on multilingual data, requiring neither linguistic expertise nor iterative form-by-form construction.
+Consequently, it scales efficiently to large typological datasets.
+Nevertheless, its independence from linguistic input comes at the cost of interpretability and may overlook typologically meaningful structures.

-To build a more linguist-friendly SMM, our philosophy is that SMMs should be \textbf{both knowledge-driven and data-driven}.
-Experts can modify the edges in terms of their knowledge after the data-driven automatic graph created by machine.
-This human-in-the-loop manner can be both efficient and effective.
-An editable visualization tool with accordingly evaluation is also required in the cooperation of human and machines.

-To construct more linguist-friendly SMMs, we advocate a hybrid approach that is \textbf{both knowledge-driven and data-driven}.
-After the initial automatic graph is generated by the algorithm, experts can refine the structure by editing edges based on linguistic insights.
-This human-in-the-loop framework ensures both efficiency and interpretability.
-To support this collaboration between humans and machines, an editable visualization tool with integrated evaluation is essential.
+To build a more user-friendly SMM, we adopt the view that SMMs should be \textbf{both knowledge-driven and data-driven}.
+After the automatic graph is constructed by the data-driven algorithm, experts can revise or refine edges based on typological and semantic knowledge.
+This \textit{human-in-the-loop} paradigm achieves a balance between computational efficiency and linguistic interpretability.
+To support such collaboration between humans and machines, an editable visualization interface equipped with evaluation mechanisms is also necessary, enabling researchers to adjust the structure interactively and assess the impact of modifications.